Mormons to hold major conference without attendees

 The announcement came on the same day that the World Health Organization declared that the global coronavirus crisis is now a pandemic.
 It follows cancellations of many major conferences around the globe and comes as some sporting leagues are barring people from attending games.

+The faith is based in Utah, where state officials said Wednesday a third person has been diagnosed with coronavirus.
+Unlike the first two people, the man is younger than 60.
+He had traveled to Europe and came in close conctact with someone who had the virus, the Utah Department of Health said in a news release.

+Both the state of Utah and the capital city of Salt Lake City have preemptively declared state of emergencies.
+The University of Utah tweeted that it will announce a decision Thursday morning about whether in-person classes will continue.

-The religion also said Wednesday it is cancelling regional leadership conferences in Asia, Europe and US and Canada and that young church members preparing to go to missionary training centers in Utah and England will instead receive video training.
+The religion also said Wednesday it is cancelling regional leadership conferences in Asia, Europe and U.S. and Canada and that young church members preparing to go to missionary training centers in Utah and England will instead receive video training.

 The moves mark the latest steps taken by the faith as it responds to the coronavirus outbreak.

-The faith had previously announced it was cancelling key leadership meeting scheduled before the conference that brings about 300 leaders from the U.S. and other countries.
+The faith had previously announced it was cancelling a key leadership meeting scheduled before the conference that brings about 300 leaders from the U.S. and other countries.
 They gather behind closed doors in the meetings to discuss church policies, sometimes leading to major public announcements about decisions.

 The church had already decided before this latest decision that church members living outside the U.S. should not travel to the U.S. for the conference.
 More than half of the faith’s 16 million members live outside the United States.

-The faith has also temporarily closed some temples in Asia and limited missionary activity in several Asian countries.
+The faith has also temporarily closed temples in Asia and limited missionary activity in several Asian countries.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.